 This ancient street is situated in Taijiang District, which is also called 'Rong Cheng Meishi (mainly snacks) Jie'.

-The vegetable dishes of Fuzhou are also famed.
+The vegetable dishes of this city are also famed.
 Such dishes use wheat gluten, dried bean curd crust, winter bamboo shoots, mushroom and agarics etc. as material and are ingeniously processed with flavorings.
 Tourists can have a taste at some temples and restaurants, the vegetable dishes in Yongquan Monastery of Mt.
 Gu is the most famous.

 If the local dishes are not quite to your taste then the following restaurants may be of interest: